 2008 I started as an intern at the NGO with the beautiful name WEED e.V. (standing for World Economy, Ecology and Development) and as it went from one project to another and then to project manager I finally bought my first digital DSRL camera: a small, but versatile Pentax KR1.
 Happily, I travelled to the Philippines a year later to do some research, but mainly to finish my dream of becoming a certified diver – in warm water.
 And I felt quite pleased with myself when I was overlooking the ocean, not having any doubt, difficulties or fear of the deep (Endlich richtig abtauchen).

 Next thing I know I’m sitting at the back of the dive centre sipping rum and coke with the staff.
 I was intrigued when I notice a dubious guy smiling at me, but clutched my camera instinctively.
 As it turned out he had his own.
-Being not only a diver but also an (underwater) videographer, he simply wanted to invite me for more rum and coke to the local bar.
+Being not only a diver but also an (underwater) videographer, he simply wanted to invite me for more rum and coke at the local bar.
 One thing led to another and I moved in with Yoeri the next day.
 He fueled my passion for diving.
-Together we went filming and photographing on Panglao and Bohol.
+Together we went filming and photographing the islands Panglao and Bohol.
 Watching his mesmerizing underwater clips, I started to wonder about underwater photography.
 Soon enough I learnt that there was no housing available for the camera and lenses I had just invested in.

-First frustration with underwater photography
+My first frustration with underwater photography

 Whilst getting freelance projects organised in order to start a new life in the tropics I bought a used Sea&Sea camera on eBay Germany.
-I remember the first dive I took it within my divemaster course.
+I remember the first dive I took my camera with was within my divemaster course.
 So excited, so motivated, simply forgetting about everything else around me; including the manual settings I intended to use.
 The results were disillusioning.
 Getting a strobe only made it more complicated.
 Somehow, I couldn’t get the light where I want it.
 Let alone get into the right position to photograph to subject perfectly in the first place.

 We moved on and I got the hang of it a little more.
 Dive sites around Long Island (the Andamans, India), as well as Statia (Dutch Caribbean), luckily provided enough opportunities to settle in the sand once every so often.
 However, the main problem was my mindset and my slight tendency of being impatient, perhaps.
 I was convinced I knew enough about photography to quickly get fantastic results also underwater.

 Furthermore, I got way too excited.
 Instead of working my way up from easy subjects and situations whilst figuring out the differences in settings and how to place the light system, I got completely carried away with opportunities.
 It wasn’t only me though, the camera was also a disaster.
 From the moment I pressed the shutter, it took forever until the picture was taken.
 Who can frame a shot like that?
-In the end, I left the camera behind in Statia for kids to play with.
+In the end, I left the camera behind in Statia for the kids to play with.

 Back to basics